MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ## Extending the EnableQueryAttribute class
 The `EnableQueryAttribute` class can be extended.

-`EnableQueryAttribute` class has several virtual methods that can be overriden.
+`EnableQueryAttribute` class has several public virtual methods that can be overridden.

-- `ValidateQuery` which performs query validation before query execution.
+- `ValidateQuery` - performs query validation before query execution.
 In this method, we call each query option's `Validate` method and use the appropriate validator class to perform validation.
-- `ApplyQuery` - we call `queryOption.ApplyTo()`.
+- `ApplyQuery` - triggers `queryOption.ApplyTo()`.
 - `GetModel` - returns an `IEdmModel`.

 ```csharp